ramortegui/MealFinder/README.md

     #Create a MealFinder
     m = MealFinder.new

     #Process a json file
     res = m.process_file("tests/data/problem.js")
     => {"A"=>{"other"=>36, "vegetarians"=>4}, "B"=>{"other"=>2, "vegetarians"=>1, "gluten free"=>7}}

+    #to print the result
+    m.print_result(r)
+    The result of the meal finder is:
+    Restaurant: A
+      other 36
+      vegetarians 4
+    Restaurant: B
+      other 2
+      vegetarians 1
+      gluten free 7
+      => nil